outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 The script does *not* accept any options and just sends 'SIGTERM' signal to the Kafka process.
 So don't try to pass `--help` as it inevitably stops the service.

+1. Stop Kafka before ZooKeeper;
+2. However, this script does not stop Kafka.
+'SIGTERM' is not enough.
+Use 'SIGKILL' instead.
+Dunno Why.
+May be a bug!

 ## Dynamic Update Mode

 From Kafka 1.1 onwards, directives could be [updated/overriden dynamically](https://kafka.apache.org/documentation/#dynamicbrokerconfigs).
 The [Broker's Dynamic Update Mode](https://kafka.apache.org/documentation/#configuration) column may be: